Crib Buying Guide: How to Pick the Perfect Crib

 When selecting a crib, parents will want to consider the available space, how long it will be used, and lifestyle choices (as some cribs function as travel furniture).
 Additional considerations will include style and material preferences.

 Standard Baby Crib

 - Pros: Some babies enjoy a little extra room for stretching out—especially as they get older.
-A standard crib will have a good amount of space for baby to get comfortable.
+A standard crib will have a good amount of space for the baby to get comfortable.
 Standard cribs are highly prevalent, with many models, styles, and finishes available to suit nursery décor.
-Most standard cribs have at least three and sometimes four levels of mattress height for adjustments as baby grows, meaning these cribs can typically be used until the child is ready for a toddler bed.
+Most standard cribs have at least three and sometimes four levels of mattress height for adjustments as the baby grows, meaning these cribs can typically be used until the child is ready for a toddler bed.

 - Cons: Standard cribs (as opposed to mini cribs and crib alternatives like bassinets) take up a significant amount of space.
 When compared to smaller sleepers, standard cribs are usually more expensive, they have more complicated assembly and disassembly, and they are not easily moved once assembled.